Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Host Star Characterization

 In the \textit{TESS} photometry, no significant periodic signals were detected for any target, consistent with low-amplitude variability below the detection threshold.
 The \textit{ZTF} periodograms are dominated by strong peaks near 1~day and its harmonics, consistent with known diurnal sampling aliases in ground-based time-series data.
 No additional peaks exceed a false-alarm probability (FAP) threshold of 1\% across the explored period range.

 We therefore find no statistically significant evidence for rotational modulation in either dataset.
-This non-detection is consistent with the low projected rotational velocities inferred from HPF spectroscopy and suggests that all four stars are relatively slow rotators, with rotation periods likely exceeding the sensitivity limits of the available photometry.
+This non-detection is broadly consistent with the projected rotational velocities inferred from the HPF spectroscopy.
+For TOI-7189, TOI-7265B, and TOI-7394B, the measured line broadening is below the $\sim$2 km\,s$^{-1}$ threshold at which rotational broadening can be robustly distinguished at HPF's spectral resolution.
+TOI-7393 yields a projected rotational velocity of $v\sin i_\star = 4.24 \pm 1.97$ km\,s$^{-1}$, although the measurement remains only marginally above this practical detection limit.
+Together, these measurements indicate that none of the host stars are rapid rotators.
+The absence of detectable periodic variability further suggests that the stellar rotation periods likely exceed the sensitivity limits of the available photometry.